laurencelundblade/t_cose/README.md

 ## Future Work

 As of March 2022, work is underway to support encryption, MAC and other COSE features.
 When a good set of these are complete to commercial quality, a 2.0 version of t_cose will be released.

-Note that there is no commited time line to complete t_cose 2.0. t_cose is mostly implemented on a volunteer basis.
-You can volunteer if you want :-).
+Note that there is no committed time line to complete t_cose 2.0. t_cose is mostly implemented on a volunteer basis.
+You can volunteer.
 Work like adding support for more algorithms is not too difficult and is nicely framed up.